A new method to prove the Collatz conjecture: Introduction

 ${\displaystyle T(x)={ }}$

-It is clear that due to the 2-adic measure, $\mathbb {Z} _{2}$ loop of 2-adic integers is persistent and measure preserving.
+It is clear that due to the 2-adic measure, the loop of 2-adic integers, $\mathbb {Z} _{2}$, is persistent and preserves measure.
 In fact, its dynamics has recognised to be ergodic.
-You can show the parity vector function ${\displaystyle Q}$ which perform on $\mathbb {Z} _{2}$ as:
+We can show the parity vector function ${\displaystyle Q}$ which perform on $\mathbb {Z} _{2}$ as:

 ${\displaystyle Q(x)=\sum _{k=0}^{\infty }\left(T^{k}(x)\mod 2\right)2^{k}}$